grammyjs/website/site/docs/plugins/commands.md

 Currently, only commands starting with `/` are recognized by Telegram and, thus, by the [command handling done by the grammY core library](../guide/commands).
 In some occasions, you might want to change that and use a custom prefix for your bot.
-That is made possible by the `prefix` option, which will tell the Commands plugin to look for that prefix when trying to identify a command
+That is made possible by the `prefix` option, which will tell the Commands plugin to look for that prefix when trying to identify a command.

 ### `matchOnlyAtStart`

-When [handling commands](../guide/commands.md), the grammY core library will only recognize commands that start on the first carachter of a message.
+When [handling commands](../guide/commands), the grammY core library will only recognize commands that start on the first character of a message.
 The Commands plugin, however, allows you to listen for commands in the middle of the message text, or in the end, it doesn't matter!
 All you have to do is set the `matchOnlyAtStart` option to `false`, and the rest will be done by the plugin.